Promoted to the Premier League for the first time in 2021, Brentford have quickly established themselves as one of the best-run clubs in the country.

 How to watch Brentford at home

-For those unable to buy Brentford tickets or travel to the Gtech Community Stadium, the next best thing is to watch the Bees on TV from the comfort of your home or down your local pub.
+If you are unable to get to the Gtech Community Stadium, then the next best thing to do is to watch them on TV from the comfort of your own home or down at the local pub.